keesverstoep/Awari/README.md

 arbitrary position.
 Given the number of seeds, this involves computing the "Goedel number" of a position, which is an index in the corresponding database file.
-Every entry in the database is a value between -48 and 48, representing the difference in number of stones the player to move score with optimal play.
+Every entry in the database is a value between -48 and 48, representing the difference in number of stones the player to move can score with optimal play.

-Access to the full database will be provided shortly, using a different platform suitable for sharing large datasets.
+Access to the full database will be provided shortly, using a different platform suitable for sharing large datasets for research.